 Our investment strategy seeks to capitalize on Starwood Capital's scale and the real-time information provided by its real estate holdings to identify and acquire our target investments at attractive pricing.
 We also seek to benefit from Starwood Capital's reputation and ability to transact in scale with speed and certainty, and its long-standing and extensive relationships in the real estate industry.
-Founded in 1991, Starwood Capital is generally regarded as one of the world's leading private real estate investment firms, with \$56 billion in assets under management as of September 30, 2017.
+Founded in 1991, Starwood Capital is generally regarded as one of the world's leading private real estate investment firms, with over \$63 billion in assets under management as of September 30, 2018.
 It has sponsored 15 private opportunistic real estate funds, 16 co-investment entities and eight public companies since its inception.
 Our objective is to bring Starwood Capital's leading real estate investment platform with an institutional fee structure to the non-listed REIT industry.

 Our investment strategy is primarily to acquire stabilized, income-oriented commercial real estate and debt secured by commercial real estate.
 Our portfolio principally will be comprised of properties, and debt secured by properties, located in the United States but may also be diversified on a global basis through investments in properties and debt secured by properties, outside of the United States, with a focus on Europe.
 To a lesser extent, and subject to the investment limitations described herein, we also may invest in real estate-related securities to provide a source of liquidity for our share repurchase plan, cash management and other purposes.
 Our investment strategy seeks to capitalize on Starwood Capital's scale and the real-time information provided by its real estate holdings to identify and acquire our target investments at attractive pricing.
-We also seek to benefit from Starwood Capital's reputation and ability to transact in scale with speed and certainty, and its long-standing and extensive relationships in the real estate industry.